Nimes, Gard: tourism & sightseeing

 One of the most important monuments here is Nimes Notre-Dame-et-Saint-Castor Cathedral.
 The cathedral was originally built in the 11th century but numerous transformation over the centuries mean that much of what we see today was built in the 17th - 19th centuries.
 To make things even more confusing, recent additions were often in older styles such as neogothic and neoroman, and include features such as the fronton above the main entrance in the style of the entrance to the Maison Carrée.

 Although the cathedral is the most important religious monument in Nîmes there are several others you will discover as you explore.
 These include the Church of Saint-Paul, built in the 19th century in the romanesque style, the 17th century Chapel of the Jesuits and the 18th century Grand Temple.
 As a complete contrast, the Church of Saint-Dominic was built in the 1960's in the shape of a boat and is very typical of architecture of that period and now looking quite dated.

 There are several museums in Nimes, including Museums of Contemporary Art, Fine Arts, Bullfighting, Archaeology and Natural History, and a Museum dedicated to Old Nimes. if the weather looks very poor the day that you visit you can buy a single ticket that entitles you to admission to all of these museums...

 Enthusiasts of roman architecture also have a lot to enjoy in the region near Nimes.
 Don't miss the Pont du Gard just to the north-east of the city and another fine Roman achievement, then Arles also has a very impressive amphitheatre.
 A little further afield, the theatre at Orange also dates from the roman occupation of France.

-Map of Nimes and places to visit
+Map of Nimes and places nearby

 Visit near Nimes with France This Way reviews